jimhigson/oboe.js/writing/main/5_Implementation.md

 (String, Ascent) -> JsonPathMatchResult
 ~~~~

-This version was rejected because the pattern string would have to be
+This version was rejected because the pattern string would be
 freshly reinterpreted on each evaluation, repeating computation
 unnecessarily.
 Because a pattern is registered once but then evaluated
 perhaps hundreds of times per JSON file the most pressing performance